shuaibiyy/awesome-tf/README.md

 - [terrafile](https://github.com/coretech/terrafile) - Systematically manage external modules from Github for use in Terraform (written in Go).
 - [terrafile](https://github.com/dxw/terrafile) - Systematically manage external modules from Github for use in Terraform (written in Ruby).
 - [terraform-bundle](https://github.com/hashicorp/terraform/tree/master/tools/terraform-bundle) - Easily builds bundles containing a Terraform binary as well as provider binaries.
 Useful for CI and air-gapped Terraform Enterprise.
+- [terraform-cdk](https://github.com/hashicorp/terraform-cdk) - CDK (Cloud Development Kit) for Terraform allows developers to use familiar programming languages to define cloud infrastructure and provision it through HashiCorp Terraform.
 - [terraform-docs](https://github.com/segmentio/terraform-docs) - Quick utility to generate docs from terraform modules.
 - [terraform-graph-beautifier](https://github.com/pcasteran/terraform-graph-beautifier) - Command line tool allowing to convert the barely usable output of the terraform graph command to something more meaningful and explanatory.
 - [terraform-landscape](https://github.com/coinbase/terraform-landscape) - *(only 0.11 and earlier)* Improve Terraform's plan output to be easier to read and understand.